 Trading securities are those acquired with the intention of selling them to get short-term gains arising from differences in prices resulting from its trading in the market.
 Securities at the time of acquisition are accounted at fair value (which includes, where applicable, the discount or premium) which presumably corresponds to the price paid; transaction costs for the acquisition of securities are recognized in income on the same date.

-Subsequently, securities are valued at fair value provided by an independent price vendor, when the securities are sold, the result of purchase / sale is determined by the difference between purchase price and the sale price, this shall transfer the result of valuation that has been previously recognized in the income statement.
+Subsequently, and at each reporting date, securities are valued at fair value provided by an independent price vendor, valuation effects and the gain or loss on sale are recognized in income of the year under the caption "Intermediation financial result".
+When the securities are sold, the result of purchase / sale is determined by the difference between purchase price and the sale price, this shall reclassify the result of valuation that has been previously recognized in the income statement to the result of purchase / sale within this caption.